disnet/disnet.github.com/_posts/2012-12-20-how-to-read-macros.markdown

 ---
-title: How to read for macros
+title: How to read macros
 layout: post
 ---

-In my last [post][sweetintro] I gave a little overview about [sweet.js][sweetjs] the hygienic macro system I built over the summer.
+In my last [post][sweetintro] I gave a little overview of [sweet.js][sweetjs] the hygienic macro system I built over the summer.
 Today I want to write a little bit about what makes sweet.js possible and why we haven't really seen a macro system for JavaScript before now.
 I gave hints at some of this in my intern [talk][talk] but now we can finally do a deep dive!

 ## Basics